MartinRobinette/tafl/README.md

 # tafl

-talf written in rust, using the brandub board and ruleset
+talf written in rust, using the brandub board and rule set

 [macroquad](https://github.com/not-fl3/macroquad) is used to do graphics